F.3 Equal Opportunity and Non-Discrimination Policy

 Nothing contained in this policy should be interpreted as a waiver by the University of Southern Indiana of its sovereign immunity, immunity pursuant to the 11th Amendment of the U.S. Constitution or any other immunity or defense available under state or federal laws.

-Any member of the USI community who believes that they have experienced or witnessed incidents of Discrimination and/or Harassment in violation of this Policy is encouraged to report the incident(s) as soon as possible.
+An individual who believes that they have experienced or witnessed incidents of unlawful discrimination and related harassment in violation of this Policy is encouraged to report the incident(s) as soon as possible.
+Reports may be submitted in-person, by phone, via email, or by submitting an electronic incident report here.

 Reporting to Law Enforcement

-The University encourages any student or employee who have been the target of a criminal offense described under the Jeanne Clery Act or Violence Against Women Act (VAWA) are encouraged to report such incidents to Public Safety and/or law enforcement.
-Those in Public Safety or the Title IX Coordinator can assist the Complainant in contacting appropriate law enforcement officials and in working with these officials to pursue criminal charges against the Respondent.
+The University encourages any student or employee who has been the target of a criminal offense described under the Jeanne Clery Act or Violence Against Women Act (VAWA) are encouraged to report such incidents to Public Safety and/or law enforcement.
+Those in Public Safety or the Institutional Equity Office can assist the Complainant in contacting appropriate law enforcement officials and in working with these officials to pursue criminal charges against the Respondent.
 Complainants also have the option to decline to notify law enforcement authorities.

 Please note that reporting options are not mutually exclusive; both internal (University) and external (Law Enforcement) reporting options may be pursued at the same time.
 The local law enforcement office with jurisdiction over the University’s geographic location is the Vanderburgh County Sheriff’s Office.
 Allegations of criminal misconduct occurring within the Evansville city limits can be reported to the Evansville Police Department.
 Additionally, the Indiana State Police (ISP) has state-wide jurisdiction.